ffi-cross/js-ffi-cross/docs/ref.md

 Same as `ref.reinterpret()`, except that this version does not attach _buffer_ to the returned Buffer, which is potentially unsafe if the garbage collector runs.

-### ref._writeObject(Buffer buffer, Number offset, Object object)
+### ref._writeObject(Buffer buffer, Object object, Number offset)

 * buffer - A Buffer instance to write _object_ to.
+* object - The Object to be written into _buffer_.
 * offset - The offset on the Buffer to start writing at.
-* object - The Object to be written into _buffer_.

 Same as `ref.writeObject()`, except that this version does not _attach_ the Object to the Buffer, which is potentially unsafe if the garbage collector runs.